 Ozone holes are caused by emissions of industrial chemicals, especially chlorofluorocarbons (CFCs).

 The CFC gases, which are very stable on the Earth’s surface, react effectively with the ozone in the stratosphere.
 Under the special geophysical conditions in the polar stratosphere, the gases trigger chemical processes which lead to the rapid breakdown of ozone.

 In the early-1980s, a substantial reduction in the ozone layer over Antarctica was observed from September to November and the situation gradually deteriorated until the mid-1990s.

-Normally, the highest ozone concentrations are found in the stratosphere between 15 and 20 kilometres up (in polar regions), but measurements from Antarctica showed that ozone concentrations at 12 to 20 kilometres were virtually zero in the Antarctic spring.
+Normally, the highest ozone concentrations are found in the stratosphere at 10-25 kilometres up (in polar regions), but measurements from Antarctica showed that ozone concentrations at 12 to 20 kilometres were virtually zero in the Antarctic spring.
 The geographical extent of ozone depletion could also be measured far beyond the Antarctic continent.

 This situation still arises from September to November each year and is termed the "Antarctic Ozone Hole".
 As a consequence of the Antarctic Ozone Hole, UV radiation has increased to levels normally measured in middle latitudes.